paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

     *str*, *optional*

     Name of the sky model file (currently the only supported format is that of WSclean component lists).
-Default is 'auto', in which case MeerKATHI will build the file name from the input parameters of the selfcal loop.
+When 'auto', the pipeline builds the file name from the input parameters of the selfcal loop.
 The file is assumed to be in the 'output' directory.

   **spectra**

     *bool*, *optional*

     Model sources as non-flat spectra.
 The spectral coefficients and reference frequency must be present in the sky model.

+  **row-chunks**

+    *int*, *optional*

+    Number of rows of input .MS that are processed in a single chunk.

+  **model-chunks**

+    *int*, *optional*

+    Number of sky model components that are processed in a single chunk.

+  **invert-uvw**

+    *bool*, *optional*

+    Invert UVW coordinates.
+Useful if we want compare our visibilities against MeqTrees.

+  **within**

+    *str*, *optional*

+    Give JS9 region file.
+Only sources within those regions will be included.

+  **points-only**

+    *bool*, *optional*

+    Select only point-only sources.
 Default is False.

+  **num-sources**

+    *int*, *optional*

+    Select only N brightest sources.
+Default is 0

+  **num-workers**

+    *int*, *optional*

+    Explicitly set the number of worker threads.
+Default is None